phoebila/121-Final-Project/README.md

 James Milestone - Engine/Tools

 ## Tools and materials
-  1. The library we're using is phaser, since as a group we have more experience working with the phaser library from CMPM120.
+  1. The library we're using is Phaser.
+Since as a group we have more experience working with the phaser library from CMPM120.
 We also have some projects we had gotten inspired by to adapt to our final project.
+Because we have all taken CMPM120 and have used Phaser to prototype in other classes (CMPM179 and CMPM170), we think that there will be less friction with Phaser as the engine we're using.
   2. We will be transferring from Javascript to TypeScript in Phaser, we believe that it has better interchangability and as a team we understand the syntax better.
 We also believe using Phaser will better achieve the project we wish to create, so the most experience we have is Javascript, and now through this class now TypeScript.
+We chose to go from Javascript to Typescript because it will serve as motivation for keeping our Javascript code organized and typed strictly, in order to make the transition easy.
   3. We will be using: Github, VSCode, Prettier, Lint, LiveServer, ChatGPT, Brace, Live Share, Discord Whiteboard, and Aesprite.
   4. We're going to be using JavaScript to TypeScript for our final project.